Jugal bone

 Diagram showing homologous bones of the skulls of a monitor lizard and a crocodile.
 Jugal bone labelled Ju, in pale green, at centre left.

-The jugal is a skull bone found in most reptiles, amphibians and birds.
+The jugal is a skull bone found in most jawed vertebrates.
 In mammals, the jugal is often called the malar or zygomatic.
 It is connected to the quadratojugal and maxilla, as well as other bones, which may vary by species.